helenst/train-times-display/README.md

 Architecture
 ------------

+The Python script is a long running process which scrapes live departure boards every five minutes and updates the display every minute.

 ### Arduino ###

-The Python script runs on a PC, which drives the Arduino over a USB cable.
-The Arduino acts as a dumb display, receiving and interpreting display commands from the driver script.
-It knows nothing about trains and could easily be repurposed.
+The driver script runs on a PC, which drives the Arduino over a USB cable.
+The Arduino acts as a dumb display, receiving and interpreting display commands.
+The Arduino side knows nothing about trains and could easily be repurposed.

 ### Raspberry Pi ###

-The Python script runs on the Pi, driving the display over the GPIO interface using [Adafruit's char LCD code](https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code)
+The driver script runs on the Pi, driving the display over the GPIO interface using [Adafruit's char LCD code](https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code)

-The script is a long running process which scrapes live departure boards every five minutes and updates the display every minute.

 Requirements